-Chlamydia can be transmitted to the throat during oral sex with an infected sex partner, resulting in a pharyngeal infection.
+The chlamydia bacterium can be transmitted to the throat during oral sex with an infected sex partner, resulting in a pharyngeal infection.
 The infection can also be passed from the mouth of an infected partner to one's genitals.

 Pharyngeal chlamydia isn’t as common as urogenital or rectal infections.
-One review of existing studies found that pharyngeal chlamydia was equally frequent in women compared to men who have sex with men—occurring in up to 3.2% of women and 3.6% of men who have sex with men, based on study populations at high-risk settings like STD clinics (which means these figures don’t apply to the general population.
+One review of existing studies found that pharyngeal chlamydia was equally frequent in women compared to men who have sex with men—occurring in up to 3.2% of women and 3.6% of men who have sex with men, based on study populations at high-risk settings like sexually transmitted disease clinics (which means these figures don’t apply to the general population.
 Less research has been done around the rate of pharyngeal chlamydia among men who have a female sexual partner.

 Gonorrhea is another bacterial STI that can affect the genitals, rectum, and throat.
 Caused by the bacteria Neisseria gonorrhoeae, gonorrhea often exists alongside a chlamydia infection (according to some estimates, 70% of people with gonorrhea also have chlamydia).

 Like chlamydia, gonorrhea may not cause any symptoms—but in some cases, gonorrhea signs and symptoms may include abnormal genital discharge, pain when urinating, pain during intercourse, fever, or sore throat.

 Check for urogenital (not oral) chlamydia and gonorrhea infections from the privacy of home with the Everlywell at-home Chlamydia & Gonorrhea Test.